ortus-docs/wirebox-docs/configuring-wirebox/README.md

 }
 ```

+{% hint style="info" %}
-> **Info** The latter approach will be less verbose when talking to the mapping DSL the Binder object exposes.
+The latter approach will be less verbose when talking to the mapping DSL the Binder object exposes.
 However, both are fully functional and matter of preference.
+{% endhint %}

 From the `configure()` method you will be able to interact with the Binder methods or creating implicit DSL structures in order to configure WireBox for operation and also to create object mappings.
+From the `onLoad()` method you can also use it for mappings with main distinction that the WireBox machinery is now online (logging, events, caching, etc).
+This is necessary for leveraging `mapDirectory()` calls.

+{% hint style="info" %}
-> **Info** Please also note that the Binder itself has a reference to the current Injector it belongs to \(`getInjector()`\).
+Please also note that the Binder itself has a reference to the current Injector it belongs to \(`getInjector()`\).
+{% endhint %}